 - Investor’s bank statement confirming the transfer

-During the five-year duration of the Golden Visa program, the applicant will need to renew their visa twice.
-The 1st renewal is due at the end of year two, after the issuance of the residency card and the 2nd renewal is due at the end of year four.
+The 1st renewal is due at the end of year two.
+After the issuance of the residency card.
+The 2nd renewal is due at the end of year four.

 Local Expertise